 Players: 2-4 | Ages: 10+

-If you like adventure games and you’re also a big fan of puzzly games, Legends of Andor might just be the cooperative adventure game you want to get.
-Your goal in this one is to complete the tasks of each campaign, which involves moving around the map, gaining items, getting stronger, and attempting to stop the enemies before they take over your kingdom.
+If you like puzzle board games and you’re also a big fan of co-op adventures, Legends of Andor might just be the game you want to get.
+Your goal in this one is to complete the tasks of each campaign, which include moving around the map, gaining items, getting stronger, and attempting to stop the enemies before they take over your kingdom.

-Legends of Andor is a pretty easy game to learn how to play, but it requires plenty of cooperation to beat.
+Legends of Andor is easy to learn, but it requires plenty of cooperation to win.
 It’s an excellent fantasy adventure game with some of the best board game artwork I’ve seen.

 Read our Legends of Andor review